-Understanding Agile Methodologies (Without the Theater): Insights from Emilia Breton-Lake
+Understanding Agile (Without the Theater)

 - Emilia Breton